I am a

 - Find out more

-Career-changing internships and international experiences
+Career-changing internships and strong industry links

 Learn to connect with diverse audiences and highlight critical issues by specialising in communication, journalism, public relations and media.
 You can choose our new Communication and Journalism degree or select a related major in our Arts or Social Science degrees.
 If you already have a degree, you can opt for a specialised graduate certificate.